 screx: experimental!
 Self-consistent, screened Hartree-Fock exchange only.
 The Coulomb operator is screened as:

-$$\frac{1}{r - r'} \to \frac{1}{\varepsilon(r, r')} \cdot \frac{1}{r - r'} \tag{3.7}$$
+$$\frac{1}{r-r'} \to \frac{1}{\varepsilon(r,r')} \cdot \frac{1}{r-r'} \tag{3.11}$$

 $\varepsilon(r,r')$ is the non-local microscopic dielectric function, obtained in the $\omega \to 0$ frequency limit of the random-phase approximation (RPA).
 See Ref.
-[109] for details.
+[120] for details.

 - cohsex: experimental!
 Self-consistent screened exchange plus Coulombhole (COH) correlation.
 See Ref.
-[109] for details. - Method of non-local correlation using the "van der Waals density functional" (vdw-DF) as presented by Dion and coworkers in Ref.
-[67] or the second version of the vdw-DF functional (vdw-DF2) as presented by Lee and coworkers in Ref.
-[165].
-Six options are available: - pbe vdw: the vdw-DF functional with pbe exchange - revpbe_vdw : the vdW-DF functional with revpbe exchange - vdw-df2: the vdW-DF2 functional with PW86 exchange - beef-vdw: the generalized gradient BEEFvdW functional by Wellendorff and coworkers [268].
-This implementation uses exchange and correlation from libxc. - beef2-vdw2: the generalized gradient BEEFvdW functional by Wellendorff and coworkers [268].
-This implementation uses only exchange from libxc. - mbeef2_vdw2: the Meta-generalized gradient mBEEFvdW functional by Lundgaard and coworkers [176].
+[120] for details. - Method of non-local correlation using the "van der Waals density functional" (vdw-DF) as presented by Dion and coworkers in Ref.
+[70] or the second version of the vdw-DF functional (vdw-DF2) as presented by Lee and coworkers in Ref.
+[179].
+As implemented here, the vdw-DF is provided for reference purposes but it is much more expensive than other dispersion corrections in FHI-aims.
+The following options are available as mentioned, very slow: - pbe vdw: the vdw-DF functional with pbe exchange - revpbe_vdw : the vdW-DF functional with revpbe exchange - vdw-df2: the vdW-DF2 functional with PW86 exchange - beef-vdw: the generalized gradient BEEFvdW functional by Wellendorff and coworkers [288].
+This implementation uses exchange and correlation from libxc. - beef2-vdw2: the generalized gradient BEEFvdW functional by Wellendorff and coworkers [288].
+This implementation uses only exchange from libxc.

-Note that these keywords are not the correction due to Tkatchenko and Scheffler 2009 [251].
+Note that these keywords are not the correction due to Tkatchenko and Scheffler 2009 [271].
 To activate the Tkatchenko-Scheffler correction instead, use the vdw_correction_hirshfeld keyword.
 The functional by Dion et al. is a very different functional.
-As implemented here, it is also much more expensive than the Tkatchenko-Scheffler correction.
 To use the functional by Dion et al., please review the numerical options described in Sec.
-3.23.2.
+3.24.2.

-A benchmark of options vdw-df2, beef-vdw, beef2-vdw2 and mbeef2_vdw2 is available in Ref.
-[132]
+A benchmark of options vdw-df2, beef-vdw, beef2-vdw2 (implemented and available), and mbeef2_vdw2 (implemented but disabled due to non-negligible errors in testing) is available in Ref.
+[144]

 Note that our version of the Coulomb operator (which is the basis for Hartree-Fock exchange also in hybrid functionals, as well as MP2 theory) is based on an auxiliary basis in what is known as resolution of the identity (Refs.
-[38, 6, 258, 74] and others).
+[39, 6, 278, 80] and others).
 While our default settings should be safe, you may wish to consult Sec.
-3.24 for particulars regarding this auxiliary basis.
+3.25 for particulars regarding this auxiliary basis.

 Note also that some different perturbative exchange-correlation treatments for post-processing (after a self-consistent DFT or HF calculation is complete) may be invoked using the tag total_energy_method.
-Likewise, perturbative postprocessing for single-quasiparticle energies through a self-energy formalism (e.g., GW) is reached by specifying the qpe calc tag and its options.
+Likewise, perturbative postprocessing for single-quasiparticle energies through a self-energy formalism (e.g., GW) is reached by specifying the tag and its options.